Paraconsistent logic: Tradeoffs

-Example
+Logic of Paradox

-One well-known system of paraconsistent logic is the system known as LP ("Logic of Paradox"), first proposed by the Argentinian logician Florencio González Asenjo in 1966 and later popularized by Priest and others.
+One example of paraconsistent logic is the system known as LP ("Logic of Paradox"), first proposed by the Argentinian logician Florencio González Asenjo in 1966 and later popularized by Priest and others.

 One way of presenting the semantics for LP is to replace the usual functional valuation with a relational one.
 The binary relation $V\,$ relates a formula to a truth value: $V(A,1)\,$ means that $A\,$ is true, and $V(A,0)\,$ means that $A\,$ is false.
 A formula must be assigned at least one truth value, but there is no requirement that it be assigned at most one truth value.
 The semantic clauses for negation and disjunction are given as follows:

 (The other logical connectives are defined in terms of negation and disjunction as usual.)

 Or to put the same point less symbolically: